Towards Fast, Adaptive, and Hardware-Assisted User-Space Scheduling: Implementation

 \subsection{LibUtimer}

 LibUtimer implements fast, hardware-assisted preemptive timers in user space.
 The user interrupt delivers the preemption notification that will be used to trigger scheduling operations if needed.
 To deliver the user interrupt, LibUtimer requires that each thread registers a memory location where the time of its next preemption interrupt is located.
 We refer to this as the \textit{deadline address}, and it is required to be allocated in a dedicated, naturally aligned 64 byte location to avoid false sharing.
 The deadline specifies the value of the timestamp counter (TSC) when the thread wants its next preemption interrupt.
-LibUtimer uses a dedicated core to poll on the TSC, and send a user interrupt to a thread when the TSC reaches its deadline.
+LibUtimer polls on the TSC, and sends a user interrupt to a thread when the TSC reaches its deadline.

 The key interfaces exposed by LibUtimer are as follow: \begin{enumerate}[leftmargin=*] \item \texttt{utimer\_init}: This function creates a pool of timer threads, normally a single thread.
 This thread will use the RDTSC instruction to check the current value of the TSC and eventually send a user interrupt using the SENDUIPI instruction.
 It does so by periodically inspecting the value of the TSC and comparing it to the registered deadlines. \item \texttt{utimer\_register}: This function is called by application threads to specify the memory address of the deadline.
 It hides the low-level interactions with the kernel~\cite{UINTR-patch} to register the interrupt handler, create a file descriptor in the context of the application thread, etc. \item \texttt{utimer\_arm\_deadline}: This function performs a memory write to set the deadline with the new time to fire the next preemption interrupt. \end{enumerate}